MicrosoftDocs/winui-api/microsoft.ui.input.experimental/exppointerpoint_rawposition.md

 > [!CAUTION]
 > This API is in development and considered experimental in the WinUI version selected.
 It might be altered or unavailable in other versions.

-Gets the client coordinates of the input pointer as reported by the input device.
+Gets the location of the input pointer as reported by the input device without any pointer prediction modifications.

 ## -property-value

-The client coordinates, in device-independent pixels (DIP).
+The coordinates, in device-independent pixels (DIPs).

 ## -remarks